 And then I had to stop and think.
 Burdened.
 What does that even mean?
 Burdened with what?
 Who is giving me the burden?
 And I wonder if I mean guilt when I say burdened.
 I don’t feel guilty all the time.

 “But (An)T(h)ony,” you may ask, “why would you feel guilty?
 You’re so amazing.”
 And to that I say “Thank you, I know.”
-But I don’t know sometimes why I feel guilty, not until after I’m able to leave a situation and reflect on it.
+But sometimes I don’t know why I feel guilty, not until after I’m able to leave a situation and reflect on it.
 And then I realize that what I was feeling was guilt.
 I would feel guilty about “not showing up” for different events.
 I would feel guilty for thinking thoughts and possibly saying things that did not go with the status quo.
 I would feel guilty for being myself if I was worried that “myself” would not be received well.

 At Oberlin, you may hear a lot of people talk about how they “have to be accountable to x.”
 X could be their friends, their social groups, their forms of activism, their families, maybe even themselves.
 Sometimes I wonder if that phrase functions as a form of guilt.
 If you don’t do something, if you don’t show up, then “you weren’t being accountable.”
 And it’s odd to me, because being accountable, in my opinion, is a bit more conceptual than people take it to be at Oberlin.
 You can be “accountable” in all sorts of ways that don’t involve physically being somewhere.
 You can be “accountable”, and the individuals/groups/institutions that you are “accountable” to may not even care that you’re doing that shit.
 But whenever I hear people at Oberlin say that, it’s as if there’s a threat that if they aren’t accountable, they will be punished or something.

 This past semester of atrocity, I was in a Theater class that was functioning as a play.
 And it was the week of the opening, and everyone was extremely stressed, because we had not spent that much time actually putting the play together.
 Tensions were extremely high and people were swearing at each other, it was kind of a shit show.
-I had another class after this Theater class, and I decided one day to stay after class and rehearse some lines with my peers so that my part in the show wouldn’t be a hot mess.
+I had another class directly after this Theater class, and I decided one day to stay after class and rehearse some lines with my peers so that my part in the show wouldn’t be a hot mess.
 That meant that I skipped the other class.
-I am very close with the teacher from the other class, and she informed me that she was not really pleased that I had skipped her class.
+I was close with the teacher from said other class, and she informed me that she was not really pleased that I had skipped her class.
 Generally, having an authority say something like that to me arouses a huge amount of guilt.
 I’m such a people pleaser, for a variety of reasons, and here is one authority figure, who I respect immensely, telling me that they did not like my actions.
 And it didn’t matter what my reasons were because in some way, shape, or form, it could easily be argued that I shouldn’t have skipped her class What I said to her was “Well, I knew that I wanted to not have a terrible show, and that I wanted to make sure that my parts in the play were good, so I prioritized the show over you.
 It may have been irresponsible, but I did it and it’s over.”
 She processed that as we walked out of the building together and said “Well, I wouldn’t say it was irresponsible…”